-The following image indicates the location of the palmrest antenna module and provides a visual representation of the installation procedure.
+The following image indicates the location of the WLAN antenna module and provides a visual representation of the installation procedure.

-- 1. Place the palmrest antenna module on the system and replace the two (M2x2.5) screws that secure it to the system. - 2.
-Reroute the antenna cables through the routing channel and connect them to the WLAN module on the system board. - ${\bf 3.}\;$ Replace the (M2x2) screw that secures the WLAN bracket to the system board.
+- 1. Align the screw holes on the WLAN antenna module with the screw holes on the palmrest assembly. - 2.
+Replace the two (M2x2.5) screws that secure the WLAN antenna module to the palmrest assembly. - 3.
+Route the WLAN antenna module cables through the routing guides on the palmrest assembly. - 4.
+Connect the WLAN antenna cables to the connectors on the wireless card. - 5.
+Align the screw hole on the WLAN bracket with the screw hole on the system board. - 6.
+Replace the (M2x2) screw that secures the WLAN bracket to the system board.